Credentialing

 Verification confirms that education and licensure of an individual.
 It extends beyond confirmation of required to standards to confirm that the provider is trained and qualified to provide the requested procedures and/or services to a patient to ensure quality and safety of patient care.
 Every verification must be documented and stored in the provider’s file.
 Key steps include:

-Verifying sanctions and restrictions is one of the most critical steps in protecting an ASC.
-In a manual workflow, this often means logging into multiple databases, tracking results in spreadsheets, and repeating the process periodically—leaving room for oversight, inconsistent timing, or outdated information.
+Verifying sanctions and restrictions is one of the most critical steps in protecting patients.
+In a manual workflow, this often means logging into multiple databases, printing documents, tracking results in spreadsheets, and repeating the process periodically- leaving room for oversight, inconsistent timing, or outdated information.

 An electronic credentialing system centralizes and automates these checks, ensuring providers are screened at the time of onboarding and continuously monitored afterward.
-This reduces administrative burden, strengthens compliance, and minimizes the risk of missed red flags.
+This reduces administrative burden, strengthens compliance, and minimizes the risk of missed red flags that puts patients and the ASC at risk.

 ASCs should ensure they are screening providers against all relevant sources, including: